 Habitat models.
 Allen (1983) developed a habitat suitability index (HSI) model for fishers and used winter habitat as the critical resource limiting fishers.
-His model assumed (based on a literature review) that stands with higher canopy closure, larger trees, greater canopy diversity, and >10% and <50% deciduous tree composition provided more suitable winter habitat, and also provided habitat in other seasons as well.
+In developiong the model, stands with higher canopy closure, larger trees, greater canopy diversity, and deciduous tree composition >10% and <50% were assumed to provide more suitable winter habitat, while also providing habitat in other seasons.
 Thomasma et al. (1991) evaluated Allen's (1983) model on the Ottawa National Forest in Upper Peninsula Michigan.
-They found that fishers used habitats with higher HSI values more frequently than expected, and that fishers showed greater preference for habitats with greater HSI values.
+They found fishers using habitats with higher HSI values more frequently than expected.
 This model has not been tested in habitats in the West.
-The model focuses on a stand, and does not address the landscape in which the stand occurs which may be more important (J. Jones, pers. comm.).
+The model focuses on a stand and does not address the landscape in which the stand occurs, which may be more important in determining the level of use by fisher (J. Jones, pers. comm.).